Welcome

 Poet, The Story of Our Lives

 No matter the project, our goal is to strengthen communities and individuals through storytelling and reading festivals.
-To do good with words we work to engage diverse – and increasingly, physically distanced – people so all stories can be told and heard.
-Please note: Unfortunately, due to COVID and extraordinary post-COVID shipping costs we are not no longer able to manage our book drive program.
+Due to COVID and extraordinary shipping costs we are no longer able to manage programming in the Caribbean.
+However, since 2022, we have been bringing award-winnins stories through our new program, StoryTime Trail to thousands of young readers across Canada.

-In-person, outside.
-Schools in Ontario are getting on the Storytime Trail.
+Schools are getting more out of books on the Storytime Trail.

 This year, be Moved by Stories and get your schools on the Storytime Trail!
-For details, visit Storytime Trail.
+For details, visit .

 Every Picture Tells a Story.